swkonstr/DU_fuel_screen_script/README.md

       * switch
 4. Link Programing Board to screen.
 Name below, it is case sensative
       * screen
 5. Enter the lua editing and create 3 filters under "Unit".
-Those 3 filters are the in the repository.
+Those 3 filters are in the repository.
 "Live" is case sensative when you create the tick filter.
       * tick(Live)
       * start()
       * stop()